-Performance Verification entails a site visit by a performance testing agent who conducts performance tests, followed by a Performance Review by a Green Business Certification Inc. (GBCI) WELL Reviewer.
+Performance Verification entails a site visit by a WELL Performance Testing Agent who conducts performance tests, followed by a Performance Review by a Green Business Certification Inc. (GBCI) WELL Reviewer.
 On-site performance testing is a requirement for WELL Certification and the results of the data collected for each applicable feature are reviewed by GBCI to determine whether a feature has been achieved.